-Covid-19: Intense outbreaks can be brought under control, says WHO; Global count touches 1.24 crore
+Coronavirus: RBI chief says pandemic biggest test of our resilience; India’s tally crosses 8 lakh

-World Health Organization chief Tedros Adhanom Ghebreyesus on Friday said intense outbreaks of the new coronavirus can still be brought under control.
-“There are many, many examples from around the world,” said Ghebreyesus, adding that even if the Covid-19 outbreak is “very intense, it can still be brought back under control”.
+RBI Governor Shaktikanta Das on Saturday said the pandemic represented the biggest test of robustness and resilience of our economic and financial system.
+“Covid-19 is the worst health and economic crisis in last 100 years with unprecedented negative consequences for output, jobs and well being,” he added.

-India on Friday registered a record single-day increase of 26,506 new cases on Friday morning, pushing the country’s tally to 7,93,802.
-The toll in the country stood at 21,604 with 475 new fatalities.
-More than 4.95 lakh people have recovered.
+India on Saturday registered a record single-day increase of 27,114 new cases, pushing the country’s tally to 8,20,916.
+The toll in the country stood at 22,123 with 519 new fatalities.
+More than 5.15 lakh people have recovered.

 The global coronavirus count is now over 1.24 crore, while the toll has crossed 5.59 lakh, according to the Johns Hopkins University.
 More than 68 lakh people have recovered so far.